March 21, 2023

 You’ll need:

-- 2 (8-ounce) container crescent dough sheets
+• 2 (8-ounce) containers of crescent dough sheets

-- 1½ pounds lean ground beef
+• 1½ pounds of lean ground beef

-- 2 (1-ounce) packages of taco seasoning mix (I chose mild seasoning)
+• 2 (1-ounce) packages of taco seasoning mix (I chose mild seasoning)

-- ¾ cup water
+• ¾ cup of water

-- 1 cup quartered grape tomatoes
+• 1 cup of quartered grape tomatoes

-- ⅓ cup thinly sliced green onions
+• ⅓ cup of thinly sliced green onions

-- 1 tablespoon chopped cilantro (optional garnish)
+• 1 tablespoon of chopped cilantro (optional garnish)

-- Sour cream (optional garnish)
+• Sour cream (optional garnish)

-- Hot sauce (optional garnish)
+• Hot sauce (optional garnish)

 CRESCENT ROLLS: You can substitute 2 (8-ounce) canisters of the crescent roll dough.
 Be sure to pinch the seams together before baking.

-TOPPINGS: You can top the taco pizza with shredded lettuce, black olives, jalapeno slices, pico de gallo, or thinly sliced red or sweet yellow onion.
+TOPPINGS: You can top the taco pizza with shredded lettuce, black olives, jalapeno slices, Pico de Gallo, or thinly sliced red or sweet yellow onion.

 CHEESE: You can substitute pre-shredded fiesta blend cheese or shredded cheddar cheese in this easy recipe.
 The freshly shredded cheese melts better and tastes creamier.

-How to Make This Taco Pizza Recipe
+How To Make This Taco Pizza Recipe

-STEP ONE: Preheat the oven to 375°F.
+STEP ONE: Preheat the oven to 375°F. You’ll use a standard 13×18 baking sheet.

 STEP TWO: Unroll the first canister of crescent dough sheets.
 Gently stretch it to cover ½ of an ungreased baking sheet.
 Unroll the second canister and gently stretch it to cover the other ½ of the baking sheet (there will be overlap, but that’s ok.
 It gives you more dough to cover the baking sheet).
-Press the seams together to seal the dough, and carefully pierce the dough with a fork.
-Bake the pizza crust for 10 minutes, until it is golden brown.

 OUR RECIPE DEVELOPER SAYS